 Another potential drawback really has less to do with the technology, and more to do with its accessibility if anything.

 Given that OLED is time intensive to produce, the price could catch a few people off guard when comparing similarly sized displays.
-I will say it has gone down a good amount in recent years, so that’s also something to think about.
+I will say it has become more mainstream in recent years, so that’s certainly helped in that regard.

 Screen burn in was also something that use to be an issue.
 The good news is that this was typically an issue with earlier sets, so it’s not really much of a problem anymore.